 • Keeps spine aligned well in the side sleeping position

-• Take pressure off of your lower back, hips and knees.
+• Take the pressure off of your lower back, hips, and knees.

-• Helps blood flow and numbness of butt
+• It helps blood flow and numbness of the butt

-• Helps ease the pain of lower back, hip and joint
+• It helps ease the pain in lower back, hip, and joint

 • Cushions the knees and legs.